 We are evangelical Christians.
 Lutherans continue practices of the early church, which used liturgical services and was careful to guard against false doctrine.
 As Christians we tell the good news that the world has a Redeemer.
 Jesus Christ--true God and true man--showed His divine nature through His miracles, teaching, and life.
 In His death by crucifixion, He shed His own blood as the atoning sacrifice for sinful man, taking the curse of Adam's sin upon Himself.
 He bore our guilt.
 In His resurrection, Jesus shows us that He is greater than sin, death, and the devil, and that only He is able to offer eternal life.
 He calls all people to repent of our sinfulness, acknowledge our need for the Lord's mercy, and trust in Him as our Redeemer.

 How did we get the name Lutheran?
-In the 16th century, a German monk named Martin Luther spoke out about much-needed reforms in the church.
-(At that time the Holy Roman Catholic Church was the representative body that spoke for the Christian faith.)
-Luther encouraged everyone to worship, have children and adults baptized, and learn God's Word, for in the pages of Scripture they would read about the Savior.
-People who broke away from the Roman Catholic Church were called "protesters" (who became known as Protestants) and "Lutherans" (who follow Luther's Christ-centered teachings).
+In the sixteenth century, a German monk named Martin Luther brought reforms to the church.
+He pointed out abuses in church practice, such as priests promising the forgiveness of sins in exchange for money, and the Pope claiming higher authority than the Scriptures.
+Luther encouraged people to have faith in Christ.
+He called them to return to worship, baptize children and adults, and teach God's Word, for in the pages of Scripture they would hear about the Savior.
+Those who gathered for worship apart from the Roman Catholic Church were called "protesters" (who became known as Protestants) and "Lutherans" (who follow Luther's Christ-centered teachings).

 The Bible.
 We believe, teach and confess that the Bible is the Word of God, infallible and inerrant.
 It is the sole source of our knowledge of God—Father, Son and Holy Spirit—and the sole source for doctrine and teaching.